-A 1985 law requires that net lottery revenue (after expenses listed above) be deposited into the Common School Fund, with five exceptions: net proceeds of a game designated by the Department for the Illinois Land Grant Collegiate Athletics Fund are distributed to the University of Illinois Athletic Association (20 ILCS 1605/21.2) (however, no money has been transferred to this Fund since the early 1980s); net revenues from a special instant scratch-off game called "Carolyn Adams Ticket for the Cure" go to the Carolyn Adams Ticket for the Cure Grant Fund to fund breast cancer research and provide services to patients (20 ILCS 1605/21.5); net revenue from a special instant scratch-off game to benefit Illinois Veterans goes to the Illinois Veterans Assistance Fund for research or services related to veterans' post-traumatic stress disorder, homelessness, health insurance costs (limited to 20% of net revenue), disability benefits, and long-term care (20 ILCS 1605/21.6); net revenue from a special instant scratch-off game called "Quality of Life" goes to the Quality of Life Endowment Fund to be appropriated to the Department of Public Health for HIV/AIDS prevention education and grants to organizations serving people at risk for HIV/AIDS; and net revenue from a special instant scratch-off game called "Scratch-Out Multiple Sclerosis" goes to the Multiple Sclerosis Research Fund for appropriation to the Department of Public Health for grants to organizations that research ways to repair damage from multiple sclerosis.
+A provision enacted in 1985, as amended, requires that net lottery revenue after administrative expenses be deposited into the Common School Fund, except the net proceeds of five special games: (1) a game for the University of Illinois Athletic Association (20 ILCS 1605/21.2)-although no money has been so transferred since the early 1980s; (2) a "Carolyn Adams Ticket for the Cure" scratch-off game, to the Carolyn Adams Ticket for the Cure Grant Fund to fund breast cancer research and provide services to patients (20 ILCS 1605/21.5); (3) a scratch-off game to benefit Illinois Veterans, to the Illinois Veterans Assistance Fund for research or services related to veterans' post-traumatic stress disorder, homelessness, health insurance costs (limited to 20% of net revenue), disability benefits, long-term care, and veteran employment and employment training (20 ILCS 1605/21.6); (4) a "Quality of Life" scratch-off game for the Quality of Life Endowment Fund, to be appropriated to the Department of Public Health for HIV/AIDS prevention education and grants to organizations serving people at risk for HIV/AIDS; and (5) a "Scratch-Out Multiple Sclerosis" scratch-off game for the Multiple Sclerosis Research Fund, for appropriation to the Department of Public Health for grants to organizations researching ways to repair damage from multiple sclerosis (20 ILCS 1605/21.7).

-Transfers of net proceeds to the Quality of Life Endowment Fund for fiscal year 2011 totaled \$884,779; total transfers to the Veterans Assistance Fund were \$1,052,547; Ticket for the Cure Fund transfers totaled \$872,170; and total transfers to the Multiple Sclerosis Research Fund were \$1,288,032.
-Under the Department of Revenue's contract with a private manager for management of the lottery, monthly transfers to the Common School Fund are to equal the transfers in the corresponding month in FY 2009 as adjusted for inflation, and any remainder is to go to the Capital Projects Fund (except for profits from dedicated lottery tickets as described above).
+Transfers of net proceeds for fiscal year 2013 were as follows: Quality of Life Endowment Fund, \$602,986; Veterans Assistance Fund, \$716,679; Ticket for the Cure Fund, \$724,052; and Multiple Sclerosis Research Fund, \$877,933.
+Under the contract for a private manager to manage the lottery, monthly transfers to the Common School Fund are to equal the transfers in the same month in FY 2009 as adjusted for inflation, with any remainder (except profits from dedicated lottery tickets listed above) going to the Capital Projects Fund.